Pawancod/MemoryDb-Vector-Search/README.md

 # MemoryDb-Vector-Search

 This project demonstrates how to perform vector search using AWS MemoryDB for Redis.
 The application stores questions and answers (Q&A) pairs along with their vector representations in Redis and retrieves the most relevant answer based on a user's query using vector similarity search.

-Note :
+**Note:**
-1.Though i have done the code to be run on local, note that memoryDb can be used internally only , Extenal access is discouraged by AWS  i.e. this can only be run on machine like EC2 on the VPC.
+- **Local Environment:** The code only serves the flow and Logic behind the vector search .
+However, AWS MemoryDB can only be accessed internally; external access is discouraged by AWS.
+Therefore, this setup should be deployed on machines like EC2 within the VPC with fine changes .
-2.Code only demostrate the flow and logics for vector search
+- **Purpose:** The code serves as a demonstration of the flow and logic for vector search.

 ## Table of Contents
 - [Installation](#installation)